mike-scott/osfoundries/src/content/blog/2018-Jan-03-OpenCall.md

 __Source code mirrors:__

-The microPlatform is based on software and sourceccode made available by upstream projects and hardware manufacturers.
-To insure that the microPlatform can always be built from source we have created some OSF mirrors that will provide a higher level of service so that OSF subscribers will always be able to build the microPlatforms from source, even in the event that the upstream repositories may not be reachable.
+The microPlatform is based on software and source code made available by upstream projects and hardware manufacturers.
+To ensure that the microPlatform can always be built from source we have created some OSF mirrors that will provide a higher level of service so that OSF subscribers will always be able to build the microPlatforms from source, even in the event that the upstream repositories may not be reachable.

 Recent issues addressed:

 * We have found that enabling the UART on the Raspberry PI 3 causes significant system instability, including BLE performance.
 We are now recommending doing no system validation with UART enabled on the Raspberry PI 3.
 This causes some problems with automation as a LAVA-based automation requires UART for controlling the device under test.
-We are working on enabling Raspberry PI 3 testing by using a conjunction of UART and SSH rather than just UART.
+We are working on enabling Raspberry PI 3 testing by using a combination of UART and SSH rather than just UART.

 ## Zephyr microPlatform